davidhiskett/awalsh/_posts/2024-08-20-product-portal.md

 ### ORIGINAL PROCESS

+## How to increase awareness of unknown products
+If we expose non-owned products within a new portal while prioritising immediate access to owned products, we can increase product discovery and upselling opportunities without significantly disrupting users' primary tasks.

 ## Creating a new step when signing in
 ![]({{ site.baseurl }}/assets/img/product-portal/portal-wireframes-2.png)
 A new single sign in page would act as a central access point.
 Customers would then be faced with a new page where they would be required to select the product they wished to use.
 The creation of this page was key to enabling product education without disrupting task completion.